 During the straight-to-video era of the '80s and early '90s, a steady stream of low-budget shoot'em up flicks crashed into neighborhood video stores, and while many of these films are now ignored by streaming services like Netflix and have been forgotten by all but the most devoted action movie hounds, these butt-kicking treasures still live on thanks to generous YouTube uploaders who refuse to let their aging, washed-out VHS copies go quietly into the dark night.
 Here are ten of my most recent action discoveries.
 Roll'em!

 1980's The Exterminator stars the late, great Robert Ginty as a shell-shocked Vietnam vet who turns vigilante when a street gang cripples his old Army buddy.
 In other words, it's a low-budget Death Wish wannabe with a way bigger mean streak.
 Exterminator became a grindhouse favorite due to its notorious scenes of ultra-violence involving flame throwers and industrial meat grinders, but it's actually quite tame by today's standards.
 However, its setting in the mean streets of Times Square circa 1979 provides a fascinating time capsule of a era when New York City was a lot scarier and sleazier than it is today, therefore it is still essential trash viewing.

 When Cannon Films picked up the option for an Exterminator 2, however, they tried to "Hollywood" it up and made it into a standard "action movie" which lost much of its grindhouse charm.
-Don't get me wrong, it's still tons of sadistic fun watching Ginty incinerate the members of a vicious NYC street gang (headed by an over-the-top Mario Van Peebles), but if the original Exterminator was a Death Wish clone, then "2" is an analogue to Death Wish 3—i.e., over-the-top and cartoonish, but awesome if you're in the right mood (or have had enough beer).
+Don't get me wrong, it's still tons of sadistic fun watching Ginty incinerate the members of a vicious NYC street gang (headed by a totally over-the-top Mario Van Peebles), but if the original Exterminator was a Death Wish clone, then "2" is an analogue to Death Wish 3—i.e., cartoonish, but awesome if you're in the right mood (or have had enough beer).

 Though the stereotypical movie "action hero" is an overly muscled, monosyllabic, heavily armed male, there have been a great number of action flicks with female heroines over the years,.
 These are just a drop in the bucket...